cs-sst/cs-sst.github.io/research.md

 - Computer Vision
 - Quantum Computing

-Several existing research groups exists in order to group and accelerate research in combined areas:
+Several existing research groups exist in order to group and accelerate research in combined areas:

 - Research in Education
 - Mobile and HRI/HCI